Jiaxigu/Jiaxigu.github.io/about.md

 ## Welcome!

-This blog is about data analysis and visualization, mainly with python.
+This is my personal blog.
+In most cases, the blogs are about data science with python.

-Data science and sports can be a sweet mix.
-If you enjoy both, we would have a nice chat.
-The statement stands at a confidence level of 95% - The other 5% being you are a supporter of Real Madrid.
+Data science greatly advances cross-disciplinary studies in fruitful ways.
+Sometimes I would have topics from sports, gaming, linguistics and music involved.

 ## Me

-I'm **Jiaxi Gu**, a data scientist, sports fanatic, wanna-be polyglot, zealot of algorithmic music.

 I'm currently working for **Alibaba Cloud**.